-A resident or business ratepayer of the Borough may ask one written question (limited to 50 words) on any matter in relation to which the Council has a legal power.
+A resident or business ratepayer of the Borough may ask one written question (limited to 50 words) on any matter in relation to which the Council has a legal power or responsibility or which affects the borough.
 A resident or business ratepayer may ask one supplementary question at the meeting in clarification of an answer.
 The Mayor may reject a supplementary question on the grounds in Rule 11.5 below.